mrv777/NXT-installation-scripts/README.md

 Remove the {username} with your username and the same for password

 Logout and log back in as new user.
-Now that we have a regular user we can do the 2 commands to get and set everthing up:
+Now that we have a regular user we can do the 2 commands to get and set everything up:
 - ```wget https://raw.githubusercontent.com/mrv777/NXT-installation-scripts/master/install-nxt.sh```
 - ```bash ./install-nxt.sh```